MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - 'partition sales – 2023'
 - 'partition "sales – 2023"' (In TOM, this reference would be "partition 'sales – 2023'")

-If needed to reference a fully qualified name, TMDL uses dot notation to reference an object from another object, as shown in the following example.
+If needed to reference a fully qualified name, TMDL uses dot notation to reference an object from another object, as shown in the following example:

 ```tmdl
 perspective Perspective1